Solved

 Hard-to-use hose/wand

 Of all the types of flooring, carpet is one of the hardest to clean.
 Dirt is easily embedded down deep between the fibers and won't come up without a fight.
-If your home features a lot of carpeted floors or area rugs, you need a smart vacuum with powerful, variable suction, such as the Dyson Ball Animal 3.
+If your home features a lot of carpeted floors or area rugs, you need an upright vacuum with powerful, variable suction, such as the Dyson Ball Animal 3.

-This vacuum comes with a capacious dustbin and a 50-feet cord for whole-home cleaning sessions.
+This vacuum comes with a spacious dustbin and a 50-foot cord for whole-home cleaning sessions.
 It rests on a ball, which makes it easier to maneuver around obstacles and into tight corners.
 There's a still, dense nylon brush to dig up dirt from carpets and hard floors, with angled bristles to navigate nooks and crannies.

 Now, the Dyson Ball Animal 3 isn't perfect.
-Like a lot of corded vacuums, it's heavy, and it might prove burdensome to lift and carry from space to space.
-It's better suited to deep cleans than quick pick-ups.
-If you're only looking to mop up small stains and spills, you might be better off with one of the best handheld vacuums.
+Like a lot of the best upright vacuums, it's heavy, and it might prove burdensome to lift and carry from space to space.
+But with this extra size comes extra cleaning power, and it's certainly better suited to deep cleans rather than quick pick-ups.

-You can find more detail in our Dyson Ball Animal 3 review
+Read more in our full Dyson Ball Animal 3 review.

 The best Dyson vacuum for hard floors